 Reps and warranties are the assertions that buyers and sellers make in a purchase and sale agreement.
 Both parties rely on each other to provide a true account of all information.
 From an open source due diligence perspective, the seller represents that they’re in compliance with all open source licenses and known security risks.
 However, beware of knowledge qualifiers—that is, where the seller limits the reach of reps and warranties to what the relevant party “knows.”
 Few companies manage their developers’ use of open source effectively.
 Consequently, most codebases contain unknown open source components that may carry license or security risks.

 The only way to be sure of what’s in the code is to analyze it.
 But few targets are willing to grant extensive code access to potential acquirers.
 In any case, acquirers will question the accuracy of results produced by a target.
-Given those reasons, acquirers often involve independent third parties, such as Black Duck by Synopsys, to do a code analysis focused on open source.
+Given those reasons, acquirers often involve independent third parties, such as Black Duck Audit Services, to do a code analysis focused on open source.

 Black Duck tools employ a variety of techniques to ferret out unknown open source.
 In many cases, the tools definitively identify open source components.
 But sometimes, owing to limited information in the code, they just provide clues for expert auditors to chase down.